bitml-lang/bitml-doc/source/compiler.rst

 *	:bitml:`(deposit "A" 0.01 (ref (txA))` of value 0.01 BTC, to be used as a deposit,
 *	:bitml:`(fee "A" 0.001 (ref (txFee)))` of value 0.001 BTC, to be used to provide a fee for each transaction.
-	If some of this deposit
+	If the value of this deposit is greater than the fee required to execute the contract, the change will be redeemed by the participant who redeems the last transaction of the contract.

 The transaction output :bitml:`txA` is redeemable by :bitml:`"A"` through her private key.
 The value :bitml:`"tx:02000000000102f28b8e...0512e2be394297475ed157a9cfc6bdb51600"` is the serialized transaction,